h8d13/Mac-G5-2005-Restore/README.md

 240 Pin Dimm - 1.8v - PC2-4200 (533Mhz) - ECC Registered x4 2GiB

-Bringing our ram from 512 mb (2x 256mb) to 8Gib.
+Bringing our ram from 512 mb (2x 256mb) + 2x1gb to 8Gib.
 Which is considerable upgrade!
+I actually kept all 4 previous RAMS and added the 4 new ones in mathced pairs and didn't get any issues with the sizes.

 ## Memory
 ---